BoostedJ/AIClubTournament/README.md

 ## Overview

 This is a Python implementation of the classic Battleship game.
-It was created for the Aztec AI Clubs 2025 Spring AI Tournament where contestants had 1 hour to create a battleship algorithm and compete against each other.
-This was my submission, landing 2nd place overall.
+It was created for the Aztec AI Clubs 2025 Spring AI Tournament, where contestants had 1 hour to make a battleship algorithm and compete against each other.
+This was my submission, and I landed 2nd place overall.

 ## Features